cnp3/ebook/principles/dv.rst

        \draw[dashed] (RTD) -- (D);
        \draw[dashed] (RTE) -- (E);

-   Operation of distance vector routing in a simple network

 Assume that router `A` is the first to send its distance vector `[A=0]`.